SpikeInterface/spikeinterface/doc/whatisnew.rst

 * add WaveformExtractorExtension (PC, qualitymetrics, spike amplitudes) Some processing are save in subfolder in generic fashion
 * add singularity integration in run_sorter
+* Sorting have a link to the recording
+* new framework for collision benchmark
+* Refactor comparison module and add Template comparison
-* add template_matching module
+* add template_matching module (experimental)
+* add motion_correction module (experimental)

 Version 0.92.0